musixmatch/ios-musixmatch-app-extension/README.md

 # Musixmatch Lyrics Extension

-Welcome!
-With just a few lines of code, your app can access to the largest lyrics catalog in the world, enabling your users to:
+With just a few lines of code your app can access the world's largest lyrics catalog to provide a better experience to your users.

-1. See the now playing lyrics in time with the music.
+With the Musixmatch extension you can:
-2. Read unlimited lyrics also without music.
+1. See the synced lyrics for the now playing song in your app.

-Empowering your users to use strong, unique passwords has never been easier.
-Let's get started!
+2. Read the lyrics for any song directly from your app.

 ## App Extension in Action

 <a href="http://vimeo.com/111976590" target="_blank"><img src="http://cl.ly/ZFu9/Screen%20Shot%202015-01-12%20at%2014.53.35.png" width="500" height="889"></a>

-## Just Give Me the Code (TL;DR)
+## Just Give Me the Code

-You might be looking at this 13 KB README and think integrating with Musixmatch is very complicated.
-Nothing could be further from the truth!
+Integrating the Musixmatch extension is very easy, it's just 2 lines of code.

 If you're the type that just wants the code, here it is: